CaseyRo/casey.berlin/pages/Standard setup for mac.md

 _Please be aware that a lot of this contains the terminal.
 It can be a daunting environment at first, but once you get the hang of it, a lot faster than your regular clicky clicky mouse setup!_

-## Getting started with a new installation
+## Getting Started with a New Installation
 I assume we start from square one, meaning an empty device, nothing installed.
 For that I create a boot drive (A USB Drive works fine) using Apple’s `createinstallmedia` command you can find here; [How to create a bootable installer for macOS - Apple Support][10]

 That allows me to:
 1. Delete the contents of the original harddrive (make a Time Machine backup up front!)
 2. Install the OS new without relying on an internet connection through recovery.

-## Installing the standard software
+## Installing the Standard Software
 Now you’ve booted into your fresh clean OS, please make sure that you **always update the OS first** before continuing with the rest.

 ![aerial view photography of mountain near body of water|Thomas Ciszewski|https://unsplash.com/photos/erApmfRX7eo][image-1]{.unsplash}